Lukas Van Eenoo

-Lukas Van Eenoo ([ˈlykɑs fɑn ˈeːnoː]; born 6 February 1991) is a Belgian professional footballer who plays as a central midfielder for Belgian First Division A club Westerlo.
+Lukas Van Eenoo ([ˈlykɑs fɑn ˈeːnoː]; born 6 February 1991) is a Belgian professional footballer who plays as a midfielder for Challenger Pro League club Patro Eisden Maasmechelen.

 Career

 Van Eenoo made his debut for the first team of Cercle Brugge during the Bruges derby against Club Brugge.
 He was a substitute for Honour Gombami.
 Van Eenoo also played for various Belgian national youth teams.
 On 22 July 2010, he scored his first senior team goal in a UEFA Europa League qualifying match against Turun Palloseura, thereby securing a place for his team in the third round of qualification.